 The PEB will provide overall guidance for effective implementation of the UN- REDD National Programme through approval or revision of annual workplans (AWP) and budgets, as well through overall monitoring and evaluation of progress made.

 Meetings will be held at least twice a year at which AWP and budgets will be discussed.
 Meeting dates for subsequent meetings will be decided at each PEB meeting with confirmation of dates being provided at least two weeks in advance of meetings.
-All meeting documents will be circulated at least one week in advance of the meeting and should be available to the REDD Taskforce Secretariat sufficiently in advance of this to facilitate translation and review.
+All meeting documents will be circulated at least one week in advance of the meeting and should be available to the REDD Taskforce Secretariat sufficiently in advance to facilitate translation and review.

-PEB meeting will be made based on the quorum (50%+1).
+PEB meetings will be made based on the quorum (50%+1).

 Simultaneous translation will be provided for each meeting – all participants will be permitted to present in the language (Khmer, English) of their choosing.

-PEB meetings will be minuted by the REDD+ Secretariat and will be available in both English and Khmer within two weeks of the meeting.
+PEB meetings will be minuted by the REDD+ Secretariat.
+They will be circulated for comments to all PEB members and will be available in both English and Khmer within two weeks of the meeting.
 Meeting minutes will be signed by both Co-chairs.

 4. Decision-making